 We also have a range of smaller Centrifugal Pumps that include Hygienic, Industrial, Self-Priming and Vertical Immersion Centrifugal Pumps.
 Click here to view the full range of Industrial Centrifugal Pumps.

 A Centrifugal Pump is an extremely versatile type of process pump that transfers fluid via an impeller mechanism.

-Standard Centrifugal Pumps are not self-priming, and those that are have an extra component built in.
+Standard Centrifugal Pumps are not self-priming, and those that are have an extra component built-in.
 Therefore, standard Centrifugal Pumps require their casing to be filled with liquid before they can be started, which allows the pump to have a positive suction head ensuring that the pump operates efficiently.

 Keep reading for information on Self-Priming Centrifugal Pumps which we can also offer!

 When the pump starts, the liquid within the pump enters the pump casing at the eye of the impeller.
-As the impeller rotates, it generates a centrifugal force which draws your product through the pump casing, towards the discharge port.
+As the impeller rotates, it generates a centrifugal force that draws your product through the pump casing, towards the discharge port.
 As the fluid moves towards the discharge outlet, it creates a low-pressure point at the eye of the impeller which ensures that the pumping cycle is continued by creating a suction to draw in fluid from the inlet port.

 Our Centrifugal Pumps are available in 3 materials: